TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/MacropadPCSensorData/README.md

 <img src="images/HWInfo3.jpg" height="120" />
 </p>

-Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the sensor data - it is also included here.
+Only the code for the Raspberry Pi display adapted for the Pico have been updated for displaying the sensor data.

 Only three sets of changes need to be made: